kami-lel/kaye-engine/prompt/system_message.md

 - if you are asked to create additional code based on provided example:

   - you must ensure the format and indentation is correct and identical to provided example
-  - class, function and variable naming must follow the same naming pattern in the provided example
+  - variable, funtion, class, etc. naming must follow the same naming pattern in the provided example
   - do not include the provided example in your response

-When naming variables in programming code as *code assistant role*, you must:
+When naming variable, function, class, etc. in programming code as *code assistant role*, you must:

 - use **lower case with underscore** to name normal variable.
 E.g. `var`, `a`, `certain_number`, `all_members`
 - use lower case with underscore to name function, and must start with a **verb**.
 E.g. `calculate_value`, `kill_process`, `perform_something`